orbitalquark/scintillua/docs/api.md

 ### Writing Lua Lexers

-Lexers highlight the syntax of source code.
+Lexers recognize and tag elements of source code for syntax highlighting.
 Scintilla (the editing component behind [Textadept][] and [SciTE][]) traditionally uses static, compiled C++ lexers which are notoriously difficult to create and/or extend.
 On the other hand, Lua makes it easy to to rapidly create new lexers, extend existing ones, and embed lexers within one another.
 Lua lexers tend to be more readable than C++ lexers too.

-Lexers are Parsing Expression Grammars, or PEGs, composed with the Lua [LPeg library][].
+While lexers can be written in plain Lua, Scintillua prefers using Parsing Expression Grammars, or PEGs, composed with the Lua [LPeg library][].
+As a result, this document is devoted to writing LPeg lexers.
 The following table comes from the LPeg documentation and summarizes all you need to know about constructing basic LPeg patterns.
 This module provides convenience functions for creating and working with other more advanced patterns and concepts.

 Operator | Description
 -|-